LinkedMink/wiki-circuit-server/README.md

 used to build the software.

 ## Server Project
-This project host an API to manage jobs that download Wikipedia article data and builds a map of which articles link to each other.
+This project host an API for managing jobs that download Wikipedia article data and builds a map of which articles link to each other.
 The project includes routes to start a job, get the result/status, and view an index of all jobs in progress.

 ### Sample App
 Try it out: [http://wiki-circuit.apps.linkedmink.space/](http://wiki-circuit.apps.linkedmink.space/)